Madison Ferris

 Madison Ferris is an American actress, best known for portraying Laura Wingfield in The Glass Menagerie.
-She was the first wheelchair user to play a lead on Broadway.

 Ferris moved to New York City, and got her first professional performance opportunity as a paid dancer at the Joyce Theater.
 Ferris performed in two dance pieces, Ballet (New York) and The Show Must Go On by French choreographer Jerome Bel.

+Ferris has Facioscapulohumeral muscular dystrophy and was the first wheelchair user to play a lead on Broadway.

 The Glass Menagerie

 Ferris was traveling in Australia when the casting notice for Sam Gold's revival of The Glass Menagerie was announced.
-Unable to fly back for the audition, she submitted a videotape.
 Ferris flew back to the US for a callback, then was asked back again to read with the play's star, Sally Field.
 A short time after, Ferris was cast in the role of Laura Wingfield.